 How are Laszlo and Jercos doing now?

-Eight years after the famous purchase, Cointelegraph interviewed Laszlo Hanyecz and Jeremy Sturdivant and asked them about their lives, regrets, and the usage of cryptocurrency in daily routine.
+Eight years after the famous purchase, Cointelegraph interviewed the Bitcoin pizza guy Laszlo Hanyecz and Jeremy Sturdivant and asked them about their lives, regrets, and the usage of cryptocurrency in daily routine.

 Laszlo calls cryptocurrency his “side project”.
 In winter 2018, he performed a similar operation, ordering, again, two pizzas with the assistance of his London friend through the Bitcoin Lightning Network.